hyperknot/pyramid_alembic_mako/README.md

 pyramid_alembic_mako
 ====================

+If installing from git, you must have `setuptools_git` installed, or setuptools won't realize the scaffold's template directory is part of the package.

 Pyramid Alembic/SQLAlchemy project scaffold using url dispatch and Mako templates

 Use alembic to generate revisions before you run initializedb.
 Example: